 The UNIX-HATERS Handbook is a semi-humorous edited compilation of over-dramatic, sarcastic and cruel messages to the UNIX-HATERS mailing list between 1987 and 1993.
-UNIX-HATERS was a mailing list that an MIT Media Lab graduate student named Michael Travers started in 1987, in order to exchange knowledge and information with the worldwide fellow users on their time struggling epic quest with the UNIX operating system.
-During this six years period, the UNIX frustrated users had been posting in the UNIX-HATERS list a remarkably vast number of very nasty but very well-informed messages.
+UNIX-HATERS was a mailing list that an MIT Media Lab graduate student named Michael Travers started in 1987, in order to exchange knowledge and information with the worldwide fellow UNIX users on their time struggling epic quest with the UNIX operating system.
+During this six years period, the frustrated UNIX users had been posting in the UNIX-HATERS list a remarkably vast number of very nasty but very well technically documented messages.
 No part of the mailing list messages was published in the book “as is”.

 The book was edited by Simson Garfinkel, Daniel Weise and Steven Strassmann.
 It was published in 1994 and made available to download for free in 2003.

-This book was printed as a trade paperback.
+The book was originally printed as a trade paperback.
 Its front cover was designed to be similar to The Scream.
-An air sickness bag, printed with the phrase “UNIX barf bag”, was inserted into the inside back cover of every copy by the publisher.
+An air sickness bag, like the ones included in the airplanes, printed with the phrase “UNIX barf bag”, was inserted into the inside back cover of every copy by the publisher.

-Although nowadays the book must be considered to be totally outdated and many of the problems and annoyances which are presented, had been overcome many years ago, I found myself still laughing out loud while reading it.
-I am sure, many UNIX lovers are still hating it, as they used to hate it back then when it was published, but it is hard not to empathize with the frustrated UNIX users from that time.
-After all, do not forget that the users were the ones that were really using the operating system in a daily basis.
+Although nowadays the book must be considered to be totally outdated and many of the problems and annoyances presented had been overcome many years ago, I still find myself really enjoying while reading random parts in it.
+I am pretty sure, many UNIX lovers are still hating it, as they used to hate it back then when it was first published, but it is hard not to empathize with the frustrated UNIX fellow users from that era.
+After all, do not forget that these users were the ones that had been really messing around with the UNIX operating system in a daily basis.
 And many of them had a hard time, back then.
-Don’t miss the point.
+Don’t miss the point (like the Gnome developers team do nowadays).

 Two of the most famous products of Berkeley are LSD and Unix.
 I don’t think that is a coincidence.